-You are currently at our USA (English) website.
-We also offer a wide range of products with direct customer service in many locations worldwide.
+You are currently on our USA (English) website.
+You can also switch to one of our many other locations worldwide.

 All locations